EFWob/RetroRadio/README.md

  - [Ethernet](#ethernet-support) can be used (I had to place one radio at a spot with weak WLAN reception)
  - [Philips RC5 protocol](#added-support-for-rc5-remotes-philips) is implemented to be used in addition/instead of to the NEC protocol.
  - A [channel concept](#channel-concept) is introduced to simplify a re-mapping of presets.
+ - A [favorite concept](#favorite-concept) is introduced to allow users to maintain a list of favorite stations in addition to the standard preset list.
  - Radio can now play from [genre playlists](#genre-playlists) that can be downloaded from a internet radio database server.
  - [IR remote handling](#added-support-for-longpress-and-release-on-ir-remotes) has been extended to recognise longpress and release events
  - When assigning commands to an event (IR pressed, touch pressed or new events like tune knob turned) you